leef3/Glio2/README.md

 Bugs:
-Ingredients Checkbox Repeats, has to do with list loading
+Ingredients Checkbox Repeats, has to do with list loading Navigation Drawer Icon not changing

 Future (By Priority):
-Splash Screen (Will now be added to Intro Sequence) Add Recipe Dialog for Recipe List Add
+Add Recipe Dialog for Recipe List Add
 Add Recipe ListView Dialog for WeekSchedule
+Recipe Organization by Alphabetical with Quick scroll (Links to refs below)

 Side Menu Spacing and Color
-Settings Fragment (Partially Done)
-Two / Three Sets of Image Backgrounds in Settings (Have paths stored in strings for certain sets)
+Settings Fragment (Partially Done) -- Next just link to Priv Policy etc Two / Three Sets of Image Backgrounds in Settings (Have paths stored in strings for certain sets) Splash Screen (Will now be added to Intro Sequence)

 Far Future:
 Add Weeks Ingredient Compiler